KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 Clicking on your profile image in the navigation bar opens up access to specific profile-related features:

 - **My Insights:** The "My Insights" page is your own personal space like a profile.
 Here, you can view and manage the insights you've contributed to the Gamers Insight Blog.<br>
 - **Create Post:** Ready to share your own gaming wisdom?
 The "Create Post" page is where you can craft your own insights and contribute to our gaming community.
 Share your knowledge and experiences with fellow gamers!
-Share the secrets of different games what you have knowledge about!<br>
+Share the secrets of different games that you have knowledge about!<br>
 - **Log Out:** When your gaming session is done, the "Log Out" option is here to help.
 Click here to safely log out and return to the real world after an epic gaming reading.<br>

 The structured design of the Gamers Insight Blog guarantees a seamless and enjoyable user experience.
 It empowers you to explore, contribute, and manage your gaming insights effortlessly, all while immersing yourself in the gaming community.
 Welcome to a world where gaming knowledge shines!

 ### Wireframes
 The wireframes serve as a visual blueprint for our web application, outlining the structure and functionality of each page.
 They provide a detailed representation of the user interface and overall user experience.
 These wireframes were meticulously crafted using Figma, a design tool renowned for its ability to facilitate rapid and intuitive prototyping.
-Click on each page for view the wireframe.
+Click on each page to view the wireframe.

 <details><summary>Landing page</summary>
 <img src="docs/wireframes/wireframe-landing-page.png">